Cole-Monnahan-NOAA/boostrap_retro/README.md

 # bootstrap_retro
 Using bootstrapping to inform interpretation of retrospective bias statistics.
 This project is ongoing.
 Check back later for more information.

-Meaghan test.